ssbsukirat/medicine/Immune, inflammatory, rheumatological/Gout and Crystal Arthropathies.md

 		- Large number of crystal means thick, pasty, chalky joint fluid or drainage
 		- Always stain and culture for septic arthritis as infection may coexist
 		- MSU maybe demonstrated in 1st MTP and knee between flares also
-	- Serum urate levels maybe low or normal at time of flares due to uricosuric property of IL-6 lowering it by
+	- Serum urate levels maybe low or normal at time of flares due to uricosuric property of IL-6 lowering it by 2mg
+	- Always check historic or postflare urate levels
+- Radiology
+	- Plain
+		- Cystic changes
+		- Well defined erosion with sclerotic change and overhanging bony edges
+		- Soft tissue masses
+		- Absent in early stages
+	- Musculoskeletal USG
+		- Early diagnosis
+		- Double contour sign over the articular cartilage (MSU deposit)
+	- Dual energy CT
+		- 2 different energy beams
+		- Identify MSU based in chemical process
+## Treatment
+- Acute
+	- NSAIDs, colchicine, Glucocorticoids mainstay
+	- Depends on comorbidities, other drugs and response
+	- Early initiation of anti-inflammatory re